About

 Industry Overview

-One way wired carriers are expanding their bandwidth is by replacing copper wires with fiber optic cable.
-Fiber optic cable, which transmits light signals along glass strands, permits faster, higher capacity transmissions than traditional copper wirelines.
-In some areas, carriers are extending fiber optic cable to residential customers, enabling them to offer cable television, video-on-demand, high-speed Internet, and conventional telephone communications over a single line.
-However, the high cost of extending fiber to homes has slowed deployment.
-In most areas, wired carriers are instead leveraging existing copper lines that connect most residential customers with a central office, to provide digital subscriber lines (DSL) Internet service.
-Technologies in development will further boost the speeds available through a DSL connection.
+Telecommunications carriers are expanding their data transmission capabilities, known as "bandwidth," by replacing copper wires with fiber optic cables.
+Fiber optic cable, which transmits light signals along glass strands, permits faster, higher capacity transmissions than traditional copper wire.
+In some areas, carriers are extending fiber optic cable to residential customers, enabling them to offer cable television, video-on-demand, faster high-speed Internet, and conventional telephone communications over a single line.

 Working Environment